mreza0100/mamzi.net.github.io/pages/universe/god.md

 It's interesting, when you think about it, it seems like he knew about the Darwinism theory before Darwin, but he was not talking about the evolution of species, he was talking about the evolution of everything, which we are part of it.

-### God = Nature = Universe = Reality = Everything = You
+### God = Nature = Universe = Reality = Everything = Door = You

 For Spinoza, God was the nature itself.
 We are part of the Nature, so we are part of God.
-But, for Spinoza, you and the door are the same things, because you are part of the nature, and the door is also part of the nature, so you and the door are part of the same thing, which he calls God.
+But, for Spinoza, you and the door are both substance, because you are part of the nature, and the door is also part of the nature, so you and the door are part of the same thing, which he calls God.
 So don't think that you are God, but you are part of God as much as the door is part of God.

+### Difference between You, the door, and the God

+There is no difference at all, each are substance with different modes.
+The first 2 are part of the nature, and the last one is the nature itself.
+I say door because I seen people who think all of us are God by Spinoza's definition, but it's not the case, we are part of the nature as much as everything else as one united field, which he calls God.

 In many sentences in your day to day life, you can easily change the word "God" with "Nature" and it will still make sense.